History of the Church of England: Elizabeth I (1558–1603)

 The settlement ensured the Church of England was definitively Protestant, but it was unclear what kind of Protestantism was being adopted.
 It did not help matters that royal injunctions issued in 1559 sometimes contradicted the prayer book.
 The injunctions specified traditional communion wafers should be used for Holy Communion even though the prayer book said to use regular bread.
 There was also confusion over the location and positioning of the communion tables.
 According to the injunctions when not being used for communion, the tables were to be moved where the stone altars once stood.

-The prayer book's eucharistic theology was vague.
-The words of administration neither affirmed nor denied the real presence.
-Perhaps, a spiritual presence was implied, since Article 28 of the Thirty-nine Articles taught that the body of Christ was eaten "only after an heavenly and spiritual manner".
+The prayer book's eucharistic theology implied a real spiritual presence, with Article 28 of the Thirty-nine Articles teaching that the body of Christ was eaten "only after an heavenly and spiritual manner".
 Nevertheless, there was enough ambiguity to allow later theologians to articulate various versions of Anglican eucharistic theology.

 A Calvinist consensus prevailed among leading churchmen during the reigns of Elizabeth and James I. Most Calvinists were willing to conform to the terms of the religious settlement.
 Others wanted further reforms to make the Church of England more like the Continental Reformed churches.
 These nonconformist Calvinists became known as Puritans.
 Some Puritans refused to bow at the name of Jesus, to make the sign of the cross in baptism, use wedding rings or organ music in church.
 They especially resented the requirement that clergy wear the white surplice and clerical cap.
 Puritan clergymen preferred to wear black academic attire (see Vestments controversy).
 Many Puritans believed the Church of England should follow the example of Reformed churches in other parts of Europe and adopt presbyterian polity, under which government by bishops would be replaced with government by elders.
 But all attempts to enact further reforms through Parliament were blocked by the Queen.

 Conformists, such as John Bridges and John Whitgift, agreed with Puritans, like Thomas Cartwright, on the doctrines of predestination and election, but they resented Puritans for obsessing over minor ceremonies.
 There were anti-Calvinists, such as Benjamin Carier and Humphrey Leech.
 However, criticism of Calvinism was suppressed.